aaaelite21/poker/README.md

 the admin can randomize seats using **Assign Seats** and those seat numbers appear on everyone’s screen.

-When viewing a game as the admin, a QR code is displayed so you can easily share the site's URL with players.
+When viewing a game as the admin, use the **Share** button at the bottom of the page to reveal a QR code for that specific game.
 By default the server detects its local IP address and uses that in the QR code.
 If detection fails or you want to override the address, set the `PUBLIC_URL` environment variable when starting the server, e.g. `PUBLIC_URL=http://192.168.1.10:3000 npm run dev`.

 ### Exposing on port 80